baiqidi/aflnet/README-DEVELOPERS.md

 # AFLNet Developer README / 开发者指南

 ## 项目简介 / Project Overview
 AFLNet is a state-aware greybox fuzzer for network protocol implementations built on top of American Fuzzy Lop (AFL).
 It replays captured client-server message sequences, mutates them, and leverages coverage plus protocol response feedback to explore complex server state machines.
-This repository extends AFLNet with an overlay scheduler that extracts per-seed session features, clusters executions by IPSM state signatures, and prioritizes novel seeds via round-robin rotation across clusters.
+This repository extends AFLNet with an overlay scheduler that extracts per-seed session features, clusters executions by configurable IPSM-derived signatures (state sets or k=3 shingles), or flattens them entirely, and prioritizes novel seeds via round-robin rotation across clusters.
 The goal of this document is to help developers bootstrap a working environment, understand the code layout, and contribute changes confidently.

 ## 环境配置与快速启动 / Environment Setup & Quick Start
 1. **Install prerequisites (Ubuntu 20.04/22.04 tested):**